sueroj/TopChallenger/README.md

  TC is a concept feature for GPS tracking fitness apps like Strava or Garmin Connect.
 The app elaborates on geolocation features and segment competition to offer a variety of fitness challenges for runners and cyclists.

- TC is built with React.js, .Net Core Web API, and MongoDB.
+ Technically, TC is built with React.js, .Net Core Web API, and MongoDB.
 The app uses the Strava v3 API to query user fitness activities within the last 7 days for verifying challenges.
+Users submit their activities from Strava to complete challenges.
+The app checks if challenges were completed in the overall activity, meaning that users can complete challenges complementary to their normal routine.

 ## Why?